Wildhoney/Keo/README.md

 });
 ```

-An important aspect to note is that the Keo `compose` function composes from left-to-right, because this allows you to have your **actual** lifecycle function as the final argument, making it much more readable &mdash; in Keo's opinion.
+An important aspect to note is that the Keo `pipe` function *composes* from left-to-right, because this allows you to have your **actual** lifecycle function as the final argument, making it much more readable &mdash; in Keo's opinion.
+However Keo does export the `compose` function from the [Funkel](https://github.com/Wildhoney/Funkel) library if you decide you prefer `compose` over `pipe`.

 ## Memoize